Cisco IOS IPv6 Command Reference

 IPv6 Interface with Minimum RA Interval Configured

-When using Mobile IPv6, a minimum interval between IPv6 router advertisement (RA) transmissions on an interface between can be configured. show ipv6 interface command output reports the minimum RA interval, when configured.
+When you enable Mobile IPv6 on an interface, you can configure a minimum interval between IPv6 router advertisement (RA) transmissions.
+The show ipv6 interface command output reports the minimum RA interval, when configured.
 If the minimum RA interval is not explicitly configured, then it is not displayed.

 In the following example, the maximum RA interval is configured as 100 seconds, and the minimum RA interval is configured as 60 seconds on Ethernet interface 1/0: